 Feature Articles: Food, Fitness and Cooking and Produce

+Tomatoes are among the most readily available and versatile vegetables.
+Or are they a fruit?
 Nutritionally and culinary-wise, tomatoes are considered a vegetable because of the way they are used and their nutrients.
 Botanically speaking, tomatoes are more of a fruit.

 Tomatoes are versatile; you can eat them in many different ways.
-Add chopped tomatoes to a salad or pizza, slice tomatoes for your sandwiches or pair with mozzarella cheese for a snack.
+Add chopped tomatoes to a salad or pizza, slice tomatoes for your sandwiches or pair them with mozzarella cheese for a snack.
 You can make your own pasta sauce, soup or salsa using fresh tomatoes.
 They can be roasted in the oven or on the grill, or stuffed with anything you enjoy.

-- Growing Home Garden Tomatoes, G6461 (free pdf download) at http://extension.missouri.edu/p/G6461
+- Growing Home Garden Tomatoes (G6461).
+Free pdf download at http://extension.missouri.edu/p/G6461

-- How to Can Fresh Tomatoes, GH1456 (free pdf download) at http://extension.missouri.edu/p/GH1456
+- How to Can Fresh Tomatoes (GH1456).
+Free pdf download at http://extension.missouri.edu/p/GH1456

-- Freezing Vegetables, GH1503 (free pdf download) at http://extension.missouri.edu/p/GH1503
+- Freezing Vegetables (GH1503).
+Free pdf download at http://extension.missouri.edu/p/GH1503

-- Tomatoes from Harvest to Health, MP587 ($0.25 charge for the booklet) at http://extension.missouri.edu/p/MP587
+- Tomatoes from Harvest to Health (MP587).
+A 25-cent charge for the booklet at http://extension.missouri.edu/p/MP587